Write Your Fucking Heart Out

 How many chances are there to have a book critic review your manuscript before you submit it to an agent or editor?

-Cost: $1800 for four-day intensive workshop in a comfortable setting (no cold metal folding chairs, just comfy couches).
+Cost: $1800 for two-day intensive workshop in a comfortable setting (no cold metal folding chairs, just comfy couches).

-- December 1, 2017 Enrollment ends.
-Sign up soon as the workshop fills FAST and 4 spots are already filled!
+- August/September --, 2017 Enrollment ends.
+Sign up soon as the workshop fills FAST !
 50% deposit due upon acceptance to hold your spot.

 Due to logistics and advanced preparation, all deposits and payments are non-refundable, except in the rare case that David or I must cancel and are unable to reschedule.

-Attendees who are published: Susan Henderson (her next book, The Flicker of Old Dreams which she worked on in our workshop is due out Spring 2018), Patricia Santana (her next book she worked on in the workshop is due out 2018), Rachel Groves (worked on two novels in our workshop -- her collection of short stories will be published in November 2018).
-Attendees also about to be published: Pia Kealey and Kari Wergeland, and really all the attendees.
+Attendees who are published: Susan Henderson, author of The Flicker of Old Dreams which she worked on in our workshop released Mar 2018, Patricia Santana (her next book she worked on in the workshop is due out 2018), Rachel Groves (worked on two novels in our workshop -- her collection of short stories will be published in November 2018).

 We have numerous repeat students.
 This is a sign that something’s working!
 Here’s what some are saying about the workshop: